j2020v/chef-github-cookbook/README.md

-# github
+# Objective

-TODO: Enter the cookbook description here.
+- Install python FROM your YOUR GITHUB Cookbook

+- Intalls ngix FROM your YOUR github COOKBOOK

+- Do all the tests needed.